HyunwooYou/Motion-Detection-App/README.md

 * How to run the test suite

-Click WiKi for a more detailed project description
+Click Wiki for a more detailed project description